Ae3232/headless-cms/content/for-talents/_index.md

 whyCoteamsItemTitle5: Nurture your leadership potential
 whyCoteamsItemDescription5: 'CoTeams eagerly supports those with the desire to lead and take more responsibility.
 Build your dream team and do the dream work. '
-whoCanTitle: Who can work via CoTeams?
-Is it for me?
-whoCanSubTitle: We welcome talents from all IT fields and a variety of roles from anywhere in the world
 whoCanItemImg1: "/images/talents-who-can-work-img1.png"
 whoCanItemTitle1: For any type of work schedule
 whoCanItemDescription1: Full-time.
 Working more than 35 hours per week, often equally